bilalamjad-devops/terraform-aws-import-modules-vpc-ec2-s3/README.md

 A Virtual Private Cloud (VPC) is your own isolated network within AWS.
 It provides complete control over IP addressing, routing, and network security.

-In this project, we'll create a custom VPC so that all of our AWS resources belong to the same private network.

 - Go to VPC Dashboard > Your VPCs > Create VPC.

 - Choose "VPC only".